Tanmay1798/Python_Practice/README.md

 In this type of Indexing, we pass the Negative index(which we want to access) in square brackets.
 Here the index number starts from index number -1 (which denotes the last character of a string).

 ![Index-in-Python-1024x508](https://user-images.githubusercontent.com/83057230/169007577-97b85cb4-56a2-47e5-86ee-26b527321fc1.png)

+> Slicing

+Slicing in Python is a feature that enables accessing parts of the sequence.
+In slicing a string, we create a substring, which is essentially a string that exists within another string.
+We use slicing when we require a part of the string and not the complete string.

+string[start : end : step]

+start : We provide the starting index.

+end : We provide the end index(this is not included in substring).

+step : It is an optional argument that determines the increment between each index for slicing.

 # String Format